Mwiche96/OhMyGrid/docs/impact.md

 1. [The Global Electrification Platform](https://electrifynow.energydata.info/) is the World Bank’s main tool for estimating electrification in rural communities of 58 countries.
 It uses OpenStreetMap data to map infrastructure like roads, buildings, and settlements, helping identify off-grid populations.
 This geospatial data feeds into energy models that support planning of grid and off-grid electrification pathways, making the Global Electrification Platform a central resource for energy access planning in developing regions.

+1. [EnergyData.info – Open Data Portal](https://energydata.info/dataset/?q=OpenStreetMap) hosts over 1,000 datasets to support global energy development.
+Of the 1,072 open datasets released by the World Bank on this platform, 533 are energy-related and depend directly on OpenStreetMap data.
+This underscores the critical role that OSM plays in enabling open, geospatially-aware energy analytics worldwide.

 ## **<div class="tools-header">How and why is it used for the Electrical Grid?</div>**
 **When you map towers, substations, powerplants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.**<br>